specklesystems/speckle-docs/dev/server-database-migration.md

 1. Determine the name of the Docker container that is running your Postgres database, and the version of Postgres.

     ```shell
-    docker ps --format '{{.Names}} {{.Image}}' --filter name='postgres'
+    docker ps --filter name='postgres'
     ```

 1. If successful, the above will print out something similar to the below.
-In our example the name is `speckle-server-postgres-1` and the version `postgres:13-alpine`.
+In our example the name is `speckle-server-postgres-1` and the image version `13-alpine`.

     ```shell
-    speckle-server-postgres-1 postgres:13-alpine
+    CONTAINER ID   IMAGE                COMMAND                  CREATED       STATUS       PORTS                      NAMES
+    510e024a4700   postgres:13-alpine   "docker-entrypoint.s…"   2 hours ago   Up 2 hours   127.0.0.1:5432->5432/tcp   speckle-server-postgres-1
     ```

 1. ⚠️ **CAUTION** This step will cause Speckle, and any other application relying on the database, to stop working until the database is restored.
 You may wish to notify users of your Speckle server about the disruption to Speckle before proceeding with this and the following steps.
 Stop your Postgres database with the following command, replacing `speckle-server-postgres-1` with the name of your container.